joric/paste_to_ue/README.md

 ## Paste to UE

-Blender plugin to copy objects position (and transformations) from Blender to UE as blueprints
+Blender plugin to copy objects position (and transformations) from Blender to Unreal Engine as blueprints

 ### Installation